 Skip to Main Content

-What is wound vac therapy?
+What is negative pressure wound therapy?

-Some patients may need wound vac therapy for a few days.
-Others may need it for several months.
-Illness or its treatment can cause wounds to heal slowly.
+Illness or treatment can cause wounds to heal slowly.
 This is known as delayed wound healing.
-Slowed healing can result in infection and other problems.
+Slow healing can result in infection and other problems.

-How wound vac therapy works
+How NPWT works

-• Removes fluid from the wound
+• Removes fluid and bacteria from the wound

 • Reduces swelling in the area